 Without the psychotropic effects of THC, CBD (cannabidiol) is a hemp molecule that generated a lot of buzz in the last few years.
 Scientific research is still in its early stage since hemp was prohibited for decades.
-However, many patients, children and adults have already testified about its effectiveness.
+However, many patients, children and adults have already testified to its effectiveness.

 WHAT IS CBD?

-- CBD or cannabidiol is a molecule from the cannabinoid group, a compound that influence the functioning of the human nervous system.
+- CBD or cannabidiol is a molecule from the cannabinoid group, a compound that influences the functioning of the human nervous system.
 CBD binds to the same receptors as psychoactive THC, but it has the opposite effect: it slows down the nervous system.

 - Thus, it has sedative (soothing), analgesic (anti-pain), antispasmodic, antipsychotic, anti-convulsive and neuroprotective properties.
 In Canada alone, dozens of children with severe epilepsy see their symptoms decrease significantly with the use of CBD, as evidenced by this article in the Press in February 2016 (in French).